 4) Peer Review the Script and Length

 As the writer for your corporate video, you are an unreliable witness to the greatness of your content!
 It’s easy to get carried away, assuming your audience will be as interested in the subject matter as you are.
-That's why it's a good idea to ask a colleague or peer to review the script.
+That's why it's a good idea to ask a colleague or peer to review the script by using a visual collaboration tool such as zipBoard.
 This way you can make sure every word of your script is essential to the message you’re trying to convey.

 On the same note, the attention of your audience is a fleeting and fragile thing, so make the most of it while you have it and never take it for granted.
 Keeping your videos short and sweet will give you all the time you need to get the message across without risking that your audience loses interest.
 We recommend a video length of 2-3 minutes.

 5) Weave Audio and Visuals to Tell the Whole Story